Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning: : Secure Participant Selection

 \section{\system{}: Secure Participant Selection}

 ~ Taking the first stab at the mentioned issues, we present \system{}, a framework that secures participant selection in FL.
-We first establish the threat model (\cref{sec:design_threat}), formalize the selection problem (\cref{sec:design_problem}), and briefly introduce the cryptographic primitives used (\cref{sec:design_primitives}).
+We first formalize the participant selection problem (\cref{sec:design_problem}), establish the threat model (\cref{sec:design_threat}), and briefly introduce the cryptographic primitives used (\cref{sec:design_primitives}).
 Next, we describe how \system{} accomplishes our goal in two scenarios: random selection (\cref{sec:design_random}) and informed selection (\cref{sec:design_informed}).
 We finally provide security (\cref{sec:design_security}) analysis for these methods.